Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/308-debian-stable-and-ubuntu-lts-support.md

 **Expected result**

-The information about succesfull installation should be displayed.
+The information about successful installation should be displayed.

 ### LBT004.002 Boot Ubuntu From Hard Disk

 **Test description**

-This test verifies that Ubuntu LTS modern ditribution could be booted from hard disk on the DUT.
+This test verifies that Ubuntu LTS modern distribution could be booted from the hard disk on the DUT.

 **Test configuration data**